 Although it can be transmitted sexually in general, it can rarely be transmitted by other means.

 It is usually foul-smelling and an increase in odor is observed after sexual intercourse.

 It is a yellow-green foamy discharge.

-It must be treated medically.
+It should be treated medically.

-Oral treatment and vaginal suppositories are used.
+Oral therapy and vaginal suppositories are used.